 Darin is currently finishing work on a musical project about Wilbur, Orville and Katharine Wright.
 He has also written Love Is Eternal: Mary Todd & Abraham Lincoln, Scrimmage, and is beginning research on his next project, Willkie Day, a musical about Wendell Willkie’s triumphant return to his hometown to accept the 1940 Republican nomination for president.

-When not teaching or writing, Darin keeps busy as a attending his students’ productions and concerts, visiting various historical sites (his one son had a bumper sticker made: “Caution.
+When not teaching or writing, Darin keeps busy attending his students’ productions and concerts, visiting various historical sites (his one son had a bumper sticker made: “Caution.
 I brake for historical markers!”), reading historical novels, hiking with his sons and dogs, swimming, visiting his family in Indiana, and spending several days in The Outer Banks.

 Thanks for visiting Darin’s world, and learning about his life in the Miami Valley.